Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 Oklahoma Stats and Trends

-- Oklahoma's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Oklahoma's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.